Amoomirr/Automated-S3-Bucket-Creation-and-Object-upload-with-Terraform/README.md

 # Automated S3 Bucket Creation and Object Upload using Terraform

-This project demonstrates the use of **Terraform** to automate the creation of an **AWS S3 bucket** and the upload of objects (files) with proper security configurations.
-It follows Infrastructure as Code (IaC) principles, ensuring a repeatable and consistent setup.
+This project demonstrates the use of Terraform for automating AWS S3 bucket creation and object management.
+Terraform is an open-source Infrastructure as Code (IaC) tool that allows you to define and provision cloud resources declaratively using configuration files.

+Using this Terraform configuration, the S3 bucket and associated objects are secure, server-side encryption and blocks all public access.
+Additionally, the project automates the upload of multiple files into the bucket while maintaining folder structures.
 ---

 ## 📌 **Project Overview**